 DOLMABAHCE MOSQUE

 Bezmialem Valide Sultan, the mother of Sultan Abdülmecid I, initiated the construction of this mosque in 1853.
 But she passed away later that same year, leaving her ambitious project unfinished.
-Determined to honor his mother’s wishes and legacy, Sultan Abdülmecid I oversaw the continuation of the work, ensuring its completion two years later, in 1855.
+Determined to honour his mother’s wishes and legacy, Sultan Abdülmecid I oversaw the continuation of the work, ensuring its completion two years later, in 1855.

 The mosque was not just another religious structure.
 It held a unique status as an official palace mosque, primarily due to its immediate proximity to the Dolmabahçe Palace.